PhillipBall1/GCU/cst391_week_one/ProjectProposal/README.md

 ---
 ## Introduction
 ```
-Fruit Fiesta is going to be a fruit only shop, where the user can create an account, add fruit to their cart, and checkout.
+Fruit Fiesta is a fruit only shop, where the user can create an account, add fruit to their cart, and checkout.
 I have never seen a fruit only shop and mainly thought it would be a fun idea.
 ```

 ## Functionality